tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## NRP Policy Definition {#SliceDefinition}

-The NRP Policy is network-wide construct that is supplied to network devices, and may include rules that control the following:
+The NRP Policy is a network-wide construct that is supplied to network devices, and may include rules that control the following:

 - Data plane specific policies: This includes the NRP Selector, any firewall rules or